Jeanne Devereaux

 She was the sole support for her mother, who traveled with her and managed her career, with financial ups and downs that included numerous periods between bookings of being nearly destitute.
-They often had to live with her grandparents in Pasadena, California for months at a time.
-In October 1935, she was the first American prima ballerina to performed in front of King George V and Queen Mary at a Royal Command Performance at the London Palladium.
+They often had to live with her grandparents in Pasadena, California, for months at a time.
+In October 1935, she was the first American prima ballerina to perform in front of King George V and Queen Mary at a Royal Command Performance at the London Palladium.
 She performed with various civic light opera companies across the United States, and in World War II did USO tours.